davenquinn/xenoliths/paper/text/figure-captions.md

 provinces of Salinia restored for offset along the San Andreas system.
 The view shows the disaggregated Mojave--Salinia batholith and surface outcrops of subduction channel schists in the Mojave province.
-Reconstruction of Salinian lithologic features is after @Schott1998,@Schott2001,@Chapman2012,@Dickinson2005.
-Reconstruction of the evolving slab window and microplate detachment after @Wilson2005.
+Reconstruction of Salinian lithologic features from @Schott1998, @Schott2001, @Chapman2012, and @Dickinson2005 is combined with reconstruction of the evolving slab window and microplate detachment after @Wilson2005.

 #cpx_profile
-Profile showing Mg\# measured across clinopyroxene grain.
+Profile of Mg\# measured across clinopyroxene grain.

 #textures
 Mineral classification images of each sample (1" round thin-section)